MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-dotnet-sdk.md

   - ignite-2023
 ---

-# How to use Azure.Search.Documents in a C# .NET Application
+# How to use Azure.Search.Documents in a .NET application

 This article explains how to create and manage search objects using C# and the [**Azure.Search.Documents**](/dotnet/api/overview/azure/search) (version 11) client library in the Azure SDK for .NET.